brunorijsman/dske-python/README.md

 All symmetric encryption protocols require the two communicating parties to first agree on an encryption key.
+The word "symmetric" means that the encryption key used by the sending party is the same as the decryption key used by the receiving party.
-This encryption key must be secret: it must only be known to the two parties and not to any unauthorized eavesdropper who is attempting to steal the data.
+As a result, this symmetric encryption key must be secret: it must only be known to the two parties and not to any unauthorized eavesdropper who is attempting to steal the data.

-The question of how the two parties get this secret symmetric key is known as the Symmetric Key Establishment (SKE) problem.
+Symmetric key establishment (a.k.a. key distribution etc.) is the mechanism that the two parties use to establish (a.k.a. distribute, agree on, etc.) the symmetric encryption key.

 There are several existing mechanisms and protocols for doing key distribution: